 Two new society projects were launched:

-The electronic Ezra Pound's Poetry & Prose, Contributions to Periodicals.
+The electronic Ezra Pound's Poetry & Prose, Contributions to Periodicals, a project carried out 2015-1018.
+At present members can access the materials after logging in.